tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/工具指南/COSBrowser 工具/COSBrowser 简介_intl_en.md

 COSBrowser Desktop Version focuses on resource management and allows you to upload and download data in batches.

-> !COSBrowser Desktop Version uses the system-configured proxy to connect to the internet.
+> COSBrowser Desktop Version uses the system-configured proxy to connect to the internet.
 Please make sure that your proxy is set up properly or disable the proxy configuration if it fails to connect to the internet.
 > - For queries on Windows, go to "Internet Options".
 > - For queries on macOS, go to "Network Preferences".
 > - For queries on Linux, go to System Settings > Network > Network Proxy.